Main illustration: Kelli Anderson

 I’ve supported customers on the phone, over email, in person and over chat, and the ways in which we can talk to our customers are ever increasing.
 This is not surprising in a world where phones are smaller than calculators and glasses are now computers.
 What is surprising is how many similarities these different mediums share when it comes to nailing interactions with your customers and delivering next-level support.

 So what is this customer service silver bullet, you ask?
 It’s making the customer support experience more human.
 Intercom is the perfect platform to do this.
-We don’t have tickets, or transaction times; we have an open, friendly platform that allows and encourages you to get to know your users.
+We don’t have tickets, or transaction times; we have a conversational support platform that allows and encourages you to get to know your users.

 At first, the whole concept might seem a little funny.
 Talking through a computer screen or a chat bubble on a phone is never going to be human.
 But Intercom allows you to pull the natural aspect back into chat conversations.
 Like in any face-to-face transaction, most chat conversations will be short and sweet, but this doesn’t mean they have to be robotic.
 When appropriate we should strive to be personal and human.